 We spend a lot of time talking about how you can save money by raising the deductible on your health insurance plan.
-In case you're still skeptical, I'm going to go over some real numbers that I got through an online quote engine so we can see how a higher deductible health plan works in action.
+In case you're still skeptical, let's go over some real numbers from an online quote engine so we can see how a high deductible health plan (HDHP) works in action.

 First, let's look at what a health insurance policy costs for a 40 year old female in Utah.
-Prices may obviously vary based on your age, gender, or location, but the basic concepts I'm going to go over should be the same.
-I found a policy with a $1,000 deductible, 20% coinsurance after the deductible, and a $2,500 annual out-of-pocket max.
-This plan is fairly typical, and it costs about $210/month in this case.
-That's a total of $2,520/year.
+Prices may vary based on your age, gender, or location, but the basic concepts covered in this article should be the same.
+As an example, let's look at a policy with a $1,000 deductible, 20% coinsurance after the deductible, and a $2,500 annual out-of-pocket maximum.
+This is fairly typical, and it costs about $210/month which comes out to $2,520/year.

 Now let's see how things change if we move up to a $5,000 deductible plan from the same carrier.
-This plan has no copays, no coinsurance, and a $5,000 annual out-of-pocket max.
-The cost is $100/month, or $1,200/year.
-The reason the premium is so much lower is because you are "self-insuring" between the $2,500 out-of-pocket max of the low-deductible plan and the $5,000 out-of-pocket-max with the high-deductible plan.
+This HDHP has no copays, no coinsurance, and a $5,000 annual out-of-pocket maximum and costs $100/month, or $1,200/year.
+The premium is lower because you are "self-insuring" the $2,500 difference between the $2500 out-of-pocket maximum of the low-deductible plan and the $5,000 out-of-pocket-maximum of the high-deductible health plan.

-Let's look at how these two different scenarios play out based on your medical expenses for the year:
+Let's look at how these two different plans compare based on your medical expenses for the year:

-As you can see, the low-deductible plan is better if you spend more than $2,650/year at the doctor and the high-deductible plan is better if you spend less than that.
-I realize that people see the high numbers and panic which is why low-deductible plans are so popular, but the thing to keep in mind here is that the high-deductible plan never costs more that $1,880 above the low-deductible plan.
+The low-deductible plan is better if you spend more than $2,650/year at the doctor and the HDHP is better if you spend less than that.
+Many people see the higher deductible and out-of-pocket maximums on HDHPs and panic which, is why low-deductible plans are so popular, but the thing to keep in mind here is that the total cost of this HDHP will never be more than $1,880 above the total cost of this low-deductible plan.

 Another thing to remember is that even if you do have a major injury or prolonged illness for a year or two, the cost of that will be easily balanced out by all the years where you don't have any major problems.
-Let's say you average $500/year on normal medical expenses but once in your first five years you get in a major accident and it costs $10,000 in hospital bills.
-Do you know how much money you would save with the higher deductible? $4,100.
+Let's say you average $500/year in medical expenses, but once in your first five years, you get in a major accident and it costs $10,000 in hospital bills.
+Do you know how much money you would save with the higher deductible plan over that time frame? $4,100.
 That's a whole lot of money.
-Obviously the savings are even higher if you don't get in the accident.
+Obviously, the savings are even higher if you don't get in the accident.